nothing

 .

-And if one wants to be really precise: Relativity itself is this SOMETHING that fluctuates because without a reference point, the relative is both existent and non-existent (timed).
-Both relative (in detail) and absolute (as a whole).
-But not without exception.
-For the relative causes a flaw in the theoretically absolute nothing and therefore cannot escape its self-caused principle and is therefore also flawed.
-If relativity is there, then it is not perfectly there, because an exception is not there.
-If it is not there, then it is not perfectly not there, because an exception is there.
-What we call the Big Bang was a random fluctuation (exception) in the vibration of relativity.
-An asymmetry (flaw) in the symmetry that gives direction to timelessness (rhythm without an arrow of time).
+And if one wants to be absolutely precise: Relativity itself is this SOMETHING that fluctuates, for without a reference point the relative is both existent and non-existent (rhythmically).
+Relative in detail and absolute as the greater whole — but not without exceptions.
+For the relative creates a flaw in absolute nothingness and therefore cannot escape the principle it causes itself, making it flawed as well.
+If relativity is, then it is not perfectly present, for an exception is not-there.
+If relativity is not there, then it is not perfectly absent, for an exception is there.
+What we call the Big Bang was a random oscillation (an exception) in the vibration of relativity — an asymmetry (a flaw) in symmetry that gives direction to timelessness (rhythm without time-arrow).
 The beginning of time.
-From now on, everything is only approximately as it was before.
-No two moments are exactly alike.
+From that point on, everything is only approximately as it was before.
+No moment resembles the previous one anymore.

-Relativity is this unintentional, meaningless, real existing SOMETHING that fluctuates, which is why we too are only relative to all others.
-That is why no two people are the same.
-Each person differs from all others by at least one exception.
-No two exceptions are alike, which is why all people are only perfect with their very own and inherent shortcomings.
-Everyone is relative to one another! - The question of why relativity is the way it is and not arbitrarily different remains unanswered.
-Imperfection does not provide a final answer. - Can we live without having a final answer?
+Relativity is this purposeless, meaning-free, real SOMETHING that fluctuates; therefore we, too, are only relative to all others.
+That is why no human resembles another.
+Everyone differs from all others by at least one exception.
+No exception resembles another; therefore all humans are perfect only through their individual flaws.
+All are relative to one another!
+The question of why relativity is as it is — and not somehow differently — remains unanswered.
+Imperfection contains no final answer.
+Can we live without having a final answer?

 Long story short: